 - Logical : code not reachable, infinite loop.

-Finding error or reporting an error – Viable-prefix is the property of a parser which allows early detection of syntax errors.
+Finding error or reporting an error – Viable-prefix is the property of a parser that allows early detection of syntax errors.

-- Example: for(;), this will report an error as for have two semicolons inside braces.
+Example: for(;), this will report an error as for having two semicolons inside braces.

 Error Recovery –